 Experience Works – A Convening of Business Leaders and Educators

-This convening brings together business, industry, and educators and focused on building positive WBL experiences for CTE students throughout the Commonwealth.
-Highlights include: concurrent sessions featuring exemplary WBL programs, strategic discussions between business leaders and educators and a selection of eight industry tours in the Greater Richmond area.
+Held annually, this convening brings together business, industry, and educators and focuses on building positive WBL experiences for CTE students throughout the Commonwealth.
+The targeted audience includes work-based learning (WBL) instructors and coordinators, career and technical education administrators, school counselors and administrators, career coaches, and business and industry leaders.
+Highlights include: concurrent sessions featuring best practices and establishing and development business partnerships for the work-based learning instructional methods, career opportunities, strategic discussions between business leaders and educators, and a selection of industry tours in the Greater Richmond area.

 June 19-20, 2019

 - A Convening of Business Leaders and Educators – Superintendent’s Memo 075-19

 - Industry Tour Descriptions-This is a Word document.